chohlasa/asa-911-blog-post/README.md

 **Figure 1.** *Number of 75M late-night subway train patrol check-ins, by month, from September 2019 through June 2025.
 The vertical dashed line indicates the city's announcement that they would ensure two police officers on every overnight train.
 The red horizontal line represents the average number of late-night subway train patrol check-ins per month from September 2019 through January 2025, and again from February 2025 through June 2025, with a 95% CI around the average monthly call volume in gray.*

 Between Feburary 2025 and June 2025, there were over 15,000 75M check-ins per month—more than twice as many 75M check-ins per month as the average from September 2019 through January 2025.
-This change is empirical evidence that—since January—there are more officers checking subway trains every night, suggesting the policy change was implemented as promised and bringing some degree of comfort to late-night subway riders.
+This change shows that there are many more officers checking late-night subway trains this year compared to the last few years, suggesting the policy change was implemented as promised and bringing some degree of comfort to late-night subway riders.